-Table No. 31 Natural Heritage Areas and proposed Natural HeritageAreas
+Table No. 32 Natural Heritage Areas and proposed Natural Heritage Areas

-0.1

-Site Site Name
+Site No. Site Name

-No.

 000703 Kerragh Islands

 000698 Barrow River Estuary

 000699 Boley Fen

 000702 Leskinfere Church, Clough

 000706 Mountgarrett Riverbank

 000711 Tintern Abbey

 000712 Wexford Slobs and Harbour

 000741 Ballyconnigar Sandpits

 000742 Ballyconnigar Upper

 000744 Ballykelly Marsh

 000745 Ballymoney Strand

 000746 Ballynabarney Wood

 000747 Ballyroe Fen and Lake

 000750 Bunclody Slate Quarries

 000754 Carrhill Wood

 000755 Cone Fox Covert

 000757 Courtown Dunes and Glen

 000761 Forth Mountain

 000765 Killoughrim Forest

 000774 Oaklands Wood

 000782 St. Helen's Burrow

 000812 Pollmounty River Valley

 001733 Ardamine Woods

 001736 Cahore Point

 001737 Donaghmore Sandhills

 001738 Duncannon Sandhills

 001834 Kilgorman River Marsh

 001930 Ballyteigue Marsh

-The Geological Survey of Ireland (GSI) and the Department of Environment, Community and Local Government (DECLG) are in the process of identifying important geological and geomorphological sites in Ireland for designation as NHAs.
+The Geological Survey of Ireland (GSI) and the National Parks and Wildlife Service (NPWS) of the Department of Arts, Heritage and the Gaeltacht are in the process of identifying important geological and geomorphological sites in Ireland for designation as NHAs.
 The sites are being selected under 16 different geological themes with a representative sample to be identified under each theme.
-A second tier of County Geological Sites (CGS) are identified for inclusion in Development Plans in order to receive a measure of recognition and protection through the planning system.
+A second tier of County Geological Sites (CGS) are identified for inclusion in development plans in order to receive a measure of recognition and protection through the planning system.
 In County Wexford there are 26 sites recommended for NHA designation and 11 sites recommended for CGS designation.